 Can a Dog with Cataracts See Anything?

 This depends on the size of cataracts.
 If it covers the whole lens, then there is no way the dog would be able to see a thing.

 Are French Bulldogs Prone to Cataracts?

-All dogs are prone to cataracts just like all humans but some are more prone than others.
-A major reason is that the condition is hereditary and can be [assed down to generations.
+All dogs are prone to cataracts, like all humans, but some are more prone than others.
+A major reason is that the condition is hereditary and can be [passed down between generations.
 French bulldogs are a part of the dog breeds that are more prone to cataracts.
 All these breeds include:

 - American Cocker Spaniel

 - Bichon Frise